 Yikes!
 The dreaded parent-teacher conference.
 For those of us with a special needs child (or two), attending a parent-teacher conference is akin to a root canal.
 We can feel overwhelmed by our worries about how our child is doing – academically and socially.
 Here are 7 ways to prepare for a parent-teacher conference that can reduce those worries and support your child’s needs.

 While the internet is full of parent-teacher conference checklists that can feel equally overwhelming, a few simple steps can help lower your stress levels while keeping the meeting from being combative.
+And it is important for us to lower our stress level and that of our children because stress negatively impacts our physical and emotional health.

 Creating a parent-teacher meeting agenda helps you control the direction of the meeting.
 Organize your thoughts, and write down what you are seeing and hearing.
 Be specific.
 If you have a behavioral concern, what are you seeing and how are you managing it?
 Sometimes children “let their hair down” at home and keep it behaviorally together at school, so a teacher may not be aware of the struggles at home.
 On the flip side, children with learning or attentional issues may display behaviors at school that they don’t show at home due to stress around learning or social interactions.
 If behaviors are present, inquire if your child is the only one displaying the behavior.